mergesort/Anchorman/README.md

 ![That escalated quickly](https://github.com/mergesort/anchorman/blob/master/gifs/escalated_quickly.gif)

-And of course, you can pick one edge to pin to:
+And of course, you can pick one edge to pin to another edge.

 ```
 myImportantLabel.pinEdge(.top, toEdge: .bottom, ofView: myGreatSearchBar, constant: 10.0)